-Born in 1971 in Texas, Lance Armstrong became a triathlete before turning to professional cycling.
+Lance Armstrong became a triathlete before turning to professional cycling.
 His career was halted by testicular cancer, but Armstrong returned to win a record seven consecutive Tour de France races beginning in 1999.
 Stripped of those titles in 2012 due to evidence of performance-enhancing drug use, Armstrong in 2013 admitted to doping throughout his cycling career, following years of denials.

 Soon after, Armstrong chose to focus on cycling, his strongest event as well as his favorite.
-During his senior year in high school, the U.S. Olympic development team invited him to train in Colorado Springs, Colorado.
+During his senior year of high school, the U.S. Olympic development team invited him to train in Colorado Springs, Colorado.
 Armstrong left high school temporarily to do so, but later took private classes and received his high school diploma in 1989.